Genivia/ugrep/README.md

             FILE are ignored.
 When FILE is a `-', standard input is read.
             This option may be repeated.
     -O EXTENSIONS, --file-extensions=EXTENSIONS
-            Search only files whose file name extensions match the specified comma-separated list of file name EXTENSIONS.
-This option is the same as specifying --include='*.ext' for each extension name `ext' in the EXTENSIONS list.
-This option may be repeated and may be combined with options -M and -t to expand the search.
+            Search only files whose filename extensions match the specified comma-separated list of EXTENSIONS, same as --include='*.ext' for each `ext' in EXTENSIONS.
+When `ext' is preceded by a `!' or a `^', skip files whose filename extensions matches `ext', same as --exclude='*.ext'.
+This option may be repeated and may be combined with options -M and -t to expand the recursive search.
+    --stats
+            Display statistics on the number of files and directories searched.
+            Display the inclusion and exclusion constraints applied.

 See also [Including or excluding mounted file systems from searches](#fs).